Oct 22, 2019 | Hotel Management | Reading Time: 5 minutes

 Let me be honest with you: my experience as a hotel front desk agent was wonderful and stressful!
 Sure, I met great people and learned a lot, however, I had little time for myself and had to quickly learn how to deal with stress.
 Working with guests is not only about nice people, which is what they DON’T tell you in the job description!

-I checked-in in the hotel life in 2011 and checked-out in 2017.
+I checked-in in the hotel life in 2011 and checked out in 2017.
 On my way to hotel management, besides working at the front desk, I made stops in several sectors throughout my journey.
 Much more than miles, I accumulated stories and experiences that filled up my professional luggage.

 I wasn’t “born” a hotelier: without knowing better, I was suddenly working at a hostel front desk.
 Back then, little I did I know about the duties and activities of this sector.
 Graduated in Psychology, the only requirement that I fulfilled was the ability to speak 3 different languages.

 My expectations for the new job were simple: to talk to people from all around the world (and I like to talk a lot!) and to have fun while getting to know other cultures.
-Soon I found out that it takes strength, focus and lots of love for hospitality to be a good front desk agent.
+Soon I found out that it takes strength, focus, and lots of love for hospitality to be a good front desk agent.
 Of course, technical knowledge goes a long way, but it is not enough.

 Here, you will find out what people don’t tell you.
-This includes characteristics and abilities that I consider vital to perform well as a hotel front desk agent, which are not openly described in the job postings.
+This includes characteristics and abilities that I consider vital to perform well as a hotel front desk agent, which is not openly described in the job postings.
 Hopefully, this knowledge will prepare you to face the hidden challenges of this position.

 After all, a good hotel front desk agent needs to have excellent social competence, a lot of resilience, and a good sense of humor to shine behind the balcony.